mukhulaazam/lmsBackEnd/README.md

-## Learning Managemnt System
+## Learning Managemnt System (LMS)

-this will be ready for production make it free
+This will be an open source production ready application.